dmailloux/LearnProgrammingWithPython/Week1/README.md

 ### Chef

-Now create a new file called `chef.py`, and in it, paste the following code.
+Now create a new file called `chef.py`, and in it, write the following code.

 ```python
 name = input("What is your name: ")